-Get Unstuck In Two Days, Spain
+Get Unstuck in Two Days, Spain

 Private life coaching retreat in the Alpujarras with Jessica McGregor Johnson

-Best for: Getting clarity on what’s next in your career or personal life
+Getting clarity on what’s next in your career or personal life

-Not for: Trauma recovery or handling depression
+Trauma recovery or handling depression

 Mentor and guide Jessica McGregor Johnson is a highly qualified coach who has helped all sorts of people find the right way forward in their personal and professional lives over the last 14 years.
 Based in Spain, she’s grounded, light of heart and easy to be with, and particularly good at helping you access a truer path in any given situation.
 Her private 3-night Get Unstuck In Two Days individual retreats take place at Casa Ana, a glorious, boutique guesthouse in the white washed village of Ferreirola in the Alpujarras, or at one of the beautiful traditional houses nearby.